parryc/thevoid/templates/khachapuri/reviews.md

 <a id="about-the-ratings" style="color:#444;"><h2>ratings</h2></a>

+<h3>taste 💛</h3>

 💛
-: do not eat
+: barely considered food

+💛💛
+: barely considered khachapuri

 💛💛💛
-: probably wouldn't go just for the khachapuri
+: probably wouldn't go just for the khachapuri, but worth having with other dishes

+💛💛💛💛
+: you'll tell your friends about this khachapuri

 💛💛💛💛💛
-: why are you still reading go there now and eat the khachapuri
+: why are you still reading, go there now and eat the khachapuri

+<h3>cost 💰</h3>

+each 💰 is $5, or local equivalent to $5. that is, not the exchange rate equivalent to 5 USD, but what someone might think of as a cheap meal.

 💰
-: as cheap as anything
+: $5 or less

+💰💰
+: $10 or less

 💰💰💰
-: reasonable
+: $15 or less

+💰💰💰💰
+: $20 or less (i appreciate your dedicate to the cause)

 💰💰💰💰💰
 : where did you find this bougie khachapuri, i hope it was worth it